PopupMaker/Popup-Maker/readme.txt

 After installing Popup maker, use it like a Pro!
 Read the About & Getting Started Tabs in the Popup Maker Welcome Center.

 Use any of your forms from the most popular form plugins, out-of-the-box, inside your popups with ease and efficiency.
 100% seamless compatibility with:

 * Gravity Forms
 * Ninja Forms
 * Contact Form 7

 [Subscribe to our Newsletter](https://wppopupmaker.com/newsletter-sign-up?utm_source=WordPress+Page&utm_medium=Text+Link&utm_campaign=Newsletter+Signup "Popup Maker Newsletter Sign Up") and receive tutorials and guides tailored to teaching you how to drastically improve your conversion rates using Popup Maker.
+Also, for a limited time only, sign up and receive Unlimited Themes and Advanced Theme Builder for free, plus 25% off your first purchase from our Extension Marketplace!

 * If you like the plugin please rate & review it!
 If you love the plugin and want news & updates, follow us on [Twitter](https://twitter.com/wppopupmaker "Popup Maker on Twitter")!
 * Check out the [Popup Maker Website](https://wppopupmaker.com?utm_source=WordPress+Page&utm_medium=Text+Link&utm_campaign=Home+Page "Popup Maker Website") for everything Popup Maker.